nightscout/nightscout.github.io/docs/troubleshoot/fly.io.md

 You need a computer with flyctl.
 ```

 Follow [these instructions](https://fly.io/docs/hands-on/install-flyctl/) to install `flyctl` on your computer.
+You also need to [install git](https://git-scm.com/downloads) if you're using a Windows computer.

 *Note for Windows: you might experience issues with Git Bash or PowerShell, try an elevated command prompt.*